My commando gear

 At times like this it's good to go to a park or a teahouse armed only with some papers and a pen, and let the mind do what it does best.
 Scribbling.
 Brainstorming.
 Drawing mock-ups.
 Sketching.
 Spilling the subconscious onto a paper.
 Then going back to the computer, and writing it.

-Spare: Note-taking and mind-mapping applications on the iPhone. :)
+Spare: Note-taking and mind-mapping applications on the iPad. :)